mariatorrentedev/debug-test/README.md

 **Customer 3:** When I sort by "Top", there are posts with only 28 votes ranking higher than posts with 180 votes!

+**1** The original `sortBy` fn in `server/utils/sortBy.js` was doing the merging comparison by key incorrectly.

+**2.** We optimized it using the built-in `sort()` JavaScript method; using custom sorting algorithm based on recursion and merging, apart that is really hard to understand, it's not as efficient as the built-in option.

+**3.** Dear customer, we've identified and addressed the issue where the sorting order was not aligning correctly with the specified criteria, particularly when sorting posts by vote counts using the `Top` option in the dropdown.
+With this fix in place, you should notice that posts are now sorted accurately based on the specified criteria.
+We appreciate your patience, if you encountered any further issues, please don't hesitate and reach out.

 **Customer 4:** When I page through posts, although the posts are changing, the vote count in the top left corner does not match the total count of votes of the displayed posts.

 ## 🎉 You're Done 🎉